How to Plan the Best 3 Days in Valletta, Malta

 The Valletta Food Market is home to a great selection of places to eat.
 If you want to try traditional homemade Vietnamese cuisine though you have to head over to Banh Mi.
 They were the first eatery in Malta to introduce Vietnamese food to the island and their popularity has only grown in recent years.
 Their latest food stall is set up near the entrance of the market and their small but delicious menu is sure to get your taste buds flowing.

 We had a selection of their bao buns (made using a family recipe), including a tofu one which was packed with flavour.
 We also couldn’t resist trying their summer rolls which are very refreshing in the warm weather and the massaman chicken curry.
-Banh Mi is street food at its finest and you won’t find anything else like it in Valletta.
+Banh Mi is street food at its finest and you won’t find anything else like it during your 3 days in Valletta.

 Casa Sotto

-For the best pizza in Valletta you need to dine at Casa Sotto which is located next to St George’s Square.
-They have a fantastic selection of Romana pizzas available which are cooked slightly different than Neapolitan pizzas but taste just as good - if not better.
+For the best pizza in Valletta you need to dine at Casa Sotto, located next to St George’s Square.
+They have a fantastic selection of Romana pizzas which are cooked slightly different than Neapolitan pizzas but taste just as good.
 There are traditional pizza options on the menu such as funghi and diavola but if you’re feeling adventurous you can try one of their white or gourmet pizzas.

 Naan Bar